 Khao Sok national park, with the oldest evergreen tropical rainforest in Thailand, and the Cheow Lan Lake, or Rajaprapha dam must be one of the most under-visited places in Thailand.
-Less than 3 hours from Phuket Airport and just over an hour from Khao Laks wide stretched beaches, it is pretty hard to understand that this place doesn’t see more visitors.
+Located less than 3 hours from Phuket Airport and just over an hour from Khao Laks wide stretched beaches.
+It is pretty hard to understand that this place doesn’t see more visitors.

-Khao Sok was extremely isolated due to the spread of disease in the old days, people wouldn’t dare to go there.
+To begin with, Khao Sok was extremely isolated due to the spread of disease in the old days.
+People wouldn’t dare to go there.
 The name itself is related to “mountain and a place where people are buried”.
 Then communist guerrillas hid in the forest.
-But after a peace settlement with the communist guerrillas, the area with its unspoiled and virgin forests became a wonderful and untouched national park in 1980.
+However, after a peace settlement with the communist guerrillas, the area with its unspoiled and virgin forests became a wonderful and untouched national park in 1980.
 It is the greatest area of virgin forest in Southern Thailand and within its area, you find the Cheow Lan lake that was constructed as a dam for water supply and a source of electricity, but now it is also popular for fishing.

 The mountains were once part of a barrier reef that was larger than the equivalent in Australia today.
 When the Indian plate collided with the Eurasian plate, forming the Himalayas and making the landmass of Thailand rotate clockwise and move south-east.
 The limestone, sandstone and granitic rocks were uplifted, folded and faulted, exposed to erosion by rain and water from rivers.
 Acidified water increased the speed of erosion.

 In my mind, it is not very different from the beautiful Phang Nga Bay.
 Here you get freshwater, in Phang Nga saltwater.